+In an increasingly mobile world, more subrogation claims than ever involve multiple jurisdictions, and neither carriers nor subrogation lawyers can count on states sharing similar statutes.
 In this episode of On Subrogation: Conflict of Law – Statute of Limitations, Rathbone Group partner Jason Sullivan discusses what to do when a subrogation case involves states with conflicting statutes of limitations on subrogation claims and procedures.
 Which state’s statutes win out?
 It’s not always straightforward.

 A conflict of law arises where two states may have interest in their law being applied to a subrogation claim.
 For instance, if an Ohio motorist gets into a car accident in Florida, both states may have an interest in their subrogation procedures being adhered to instead of the other’s.
 Properly maneuvering through these interstate cases requires a knowledge of each state’s statutes of limitations and which one applies to your claim.
+This is especially important when considering statute of limitations, as a misstep in meeting the “correct” deadline can essentially eliminate the right to subrogate the claim even if liability is clear.

 In general, though, there are two types of laws: substantive and procedural:

-If we call back to our Ohio motorist getting into a car accident in Florida and apply it, let’s consider that Ohio has a 2-year statute of limitations but Florida’s is 4.
+In most states, statutes of limitations fall under procedural law.
+As a rule of thumb, courts often follow the substantive laws of the location of the loss incident and the procedural laws of where the subrogation lawsuit is filed.
+If we call back to our Ohio motorist getting into a car accident in Florida and apply it, let’s consider that Ohio has a 2-year statute of limitations for property damage, but Florida’s is 4.
 If the recovery claim is filed in Ohio, the courts will adhere to the 2-year statute.
 If it is filed in Florida, the 4-year statute of limitations applies.
+If you are not sure which state’s statutes of limitations apply, you could miss your subrogation deadline by years!

 Complications & Conflicts: Ensuring You’re in the Right Jurisdiction